21 Proven Facts About Women that Might Surprise You

 Research has shown that women think contextually and holistically, displaying greater mental flexibility.

-They take in more data, synthesize it expertly, and connect details swiftly using imaginative judgment.
-This ability allows them to approach problem-solving with creativity and innovation.
-(IEMED Insight)
+They take in more data, synthesize it expertly, and connect details efficiently using judgment.
+This ability allows them to approach problem-solving with creativity and innovation (IEMED Insight).

 3. Women Excel at Multitasking